cquxl/DAGCT-BLS/README.md

 ## Run Other Datasets

-Example: if you want to run other datasets such as "rossler" datasets.
+Example: if you want to run other datasets such as "rossler" dataset.

 1. **Obtain the original data**.
 Firstly, download and save "rossler.csv" in dataset/original_data.
-If download, see the section of "Get Started"
+If download, see the section of "Get Started".
 2. **Get tau and m value of reconstruction**.
 Secondly, get the tau and m value of data reconstrcution.
-You can run the dataset/multi_CCMethod.m in Matlab to get tau and m value and the save them in dataset/rossler_tau_m.xlsx
+You can run the dataset/multi_CCMethod.m in Matlab to get tau and m value and the save them in dataset/rossler_tau_m.xlsx.
-3. Reconstruction.
-Following the example of lorenz in multi_reconstruction.py, just change "type="rossler" in get_final_result function..
+3. **Reconstruction.** Following the example of lorenz in multi_reconstruction.py, just change "type="rossler" in get_final_result function.
 Once runing the multi_reconstruction, dataset/reconstruction_data and dataset/standard_data will generate the process rossler data
-4. Train and Test.
+4. **Train and Test**.
 Modify the appropriate configuration and run man.py. such as in main.py

 ```
 DATASET="rossler"